alvinng4/ChessSL/README.md

 ```
 Extra packages may be required to run the engine in CUDA, depending on your system.

-After installing the packages, compile the dynamic-link library by
+After installing the packages, navigate into the `src` folder and compile the dynamic-link library by
 ```
 make [CC=gcc]
 ```